 Despite rocking futuristic design and clever layout, the Countach was quite old fashioned at heart.
 It used carburetors all the way until 1990, when it was replaced by a Diablo.
 That is where its 70s origins shined through.
 Ok, the US-spec cars did receive fuel injection, but that was only done to please the Uncle Sam and its emission regulations.
 Even today, when their competitors are building hybrid supercars, using smaller turbocharged engines and seamless shifting dual-clutch gearboxes, Lamborghini tend to steer somewhat traditionally.
 The contemporary Aventador has a good old V12, mated to a single clutch gearbox to maximize the thrills.

 In other words, the Italian automaker prioritizes excitement over modernity.
 Drama over practicality.
 And the Countach is exactly like that.
 Its clutch is exceptionally heavy, the gear lever requires brute force to move it.
 Additionally, the rear visibility is non-existent while the proportions are so outrageous, most Countach drivers actually have to partially get out of the car to parallel park it.

 In many ways, the Lamborghini Countach is one of the all-time greats, surely one of the focal cars of the 80s.
 And classic car collectors are well aware of this status.
-Despite having a production run of 16 years, only approximately 2000 of these cars were ever produced, making them relatively hard to come by.
-And if you want to get your hands on one, you must accept to part with at least 350,000 of your hard earned Euros.
+Despite having a production run of 16 years, only approximately 2000 Countachs were ever produced, making them relatively hard to come by.
+Lamborghini Countach could cost $200,000, $500,000 or even over $1,000,000, prices varied depending on the year of make and its condition.
 As it is frequently the case, the older cars are costlier.
 But if it is spoilers, tire width or cylinders you’re after, the Countach is a very sensible purchase.